vsoch/qme/docs/_docs/getting-started/executors.md

   - **cancel**: cancel a job that was run with scancel

 For output and error files, you can either leave unset (to use a default) or set `--out` or `--err` to be read by QueueMe.
 SBATCH directives are not currently parsed.
+See the [actions](../actions/) guide for how to run actions for slurm.

 You might next want to learn about the interactive [dashboard]({{ site.baseurl }}/getting-started/dashboard/).